KabalMcBlade/Ion/README.md

 ## Important

 As I wrote before, this is made to learn something about this API.
-From the following persons, I got my inspiration
+I got my inspiration from the following persons and their code
 - Dustin Land (https://www.fasterthan.life/)
 	- GitHub: https://github.com/DustinHLand
 - Sascha Willems (https://www.saschawillems.de/)